SQLitis/monsters/README.rst

   Muckdweller|10|Monstrous Humanoid|20|Tiny|-4|Serpent Kingdoms

 Under the influence of lunar light, moonrats also gain the ability to organize, converse with one another, formulate complex plans, and operate complicated devices.
+Protip: make it a male puppeteer and a female dragon.
+The reverse will not end well.

+Disappointments:
 Turn Resistance (Ex): A huecuva is treated as an undead with 2 more Hit Dice than it actually has for the purposes of turn, rebuke, command, or bolster attempts.
 Turn Resistance (Ex): A juju zombie has turn resistance +4.
 Turn Resistance (Ex): A greater mummy has +4 turn resistance.